SECURITY Refer to SITES > Devices in Security Level Details - Permissions

 |The user-defined field value (1-30) of the device.|

-Searching for hostname:printserver will list all devices that have printserver in their hostname.
+EXAMPLE Searching for hostname:printserver will list all devices that have printserver in their hostname.

-Searches are not case sensitive.
+NOTE Searches are not case sensitive.

 - When using field identifiers in your search, and the search term contains a space, quote marks need to be used.

-If the description of the device is Front Office, you can target your search the following way: "desc:front office".
+EXAMPLE If the description of the device is Front Office, you can target your search the following way: "desc:front office".

-- When using one of the user-defined fields (UDFs) as a field identifier in your search, make sure that you enter an Account-level UDF.
+- When using one of the user-defined fields (UDFs) as a field identifier in your search, make sure that you enter an account-level UDF.
 Site-level UDFs are not supported in the search.
 If the search term contains a space, quote marks need to be used.

-"User-Defined Field 1:Joe" will list all devices where User-Defined Field 1 displays Joe.
+EXAMPLE "User-Defined Field 1:Joe" will list all devices where User-Defined Field 1 displays Joe.

-If you want to search for Joe Smith in the Assigned User UDF field, you can target your search the following way: "Assigned User:Joe Smith".
+EXAMPLE If you want to search for Joe Smith in the Assigned User UDF field, you can target your search the following way: "Assigned User:Joe Smith".

 |Show entries||Select to show 25 / 50 / 100 entries per page.|

-(on Site > Devices only)
+(in Site > Devices only)

 |Choose one or more of the following device types to filter the results: